carlosrafaelgn/IoTDCPJava/README.md

 **The AAR library package is available at [IoTDCP.aar](https://github.com/carlosrafaelgn/IoTDCPJava/raw/master/IoTDCP.aar).**

+A sample Android application can found at [IoTDCPAndroid](https://github.com/carlosrafaelgn/IoTDCPAndroid).

 For more information, please, refer to the main repository at [IoTDCP](https://github.com/carlosrafaelgn/IoTDCP).

 ----